ariesssxu/ariesssxu.github.io/_pages/about.md

 Originated as a philosophical quest, personality discerns how individuals differ from each other in terms of thinking, feeling, and behaving.
 Towards building social machines that work with humans on a daily basis, we are motivated to ask: Do existing pre-trained language models possess personality, akin to their human counterpart?
 [arxiv](https://arxiv.org/abs/2206.07550)
 # Teachers and friends
-Yixin Zhu, Chi Zhang, Guangyuan Jiang, Peiyu Yu, Minglu Zhao, Yuzhe Shi, Lifeng Fan, Songchun Zhu, Yachong Guo, Zhihua Zhou, Xuxi Zhou, Xinyi Tu
+Yixin Zhu, Wei Liang, Chi Zhang, Guangyuan Jiang, Peiyu Yu, Minglu Zhao, Yuzhe Shi, Lifeng Fan, Songchun Zhu, Yachong Guo, Zhihua Zhou, Xuxi Zhou, Xinyi Tu